aws-samples/cfn101-workshop/content/advanced/modules/consume-example/index.md

 #### Using the Sample Module

-You have just created and registered a new CloudFormation Module with the private registry.
-This means it can be used within any CloudFormation Template in the same AWS Account and Region.
+You have just created and registered a new CloudFormation Module with the private registry in your AWS account and for a given AWS Region.
+This means that your module can now be used in CloudFormation template(s) you will leverage to create/update stack(s) in the same AWS Account and Region.

 Let's see how you can consume it.